-An odd thing happened recently.
-A friend of mine, Matt Harrill, was contacted by a reviewer for a major newspaper a few weeks ago, who said that a rave review would be coming out in the paper shortly.
+An odd thing happened once to a friend of mine, Matt Harrill who was contacted by a reviewer for a major newspaper a few weeks ago, who said that a rave review would be coming out in the paper shortly.
 He’d read the advance review copy of Matt’s first novel, Hellbounce, that the publisher had sent, and went on about how the book was fantastic, better than Stephen King.

 Well, you can imagine how you would feel hearing such great news.
 But for several weeks in a row, the promised review didn’t come out.
 So Matt contacted the reviews editor at the paper and discovered that the editor didn’t know this reviewer and no review was forthcoming.
 After a bit of digging, Matt’s publisher learned that the reviewer did indeed work for the major publisher, but apparently had just sort of pilfered the book.
 He loved it, the review was honest, but the review will not be published.

 Sigh.
 I’ve met a lot of frauds in my time, but never a fake reviewer.

 Can You Spot a Fake?

 I did know a literary agent years ago who would get new writers to give her manuscripts, and then never send them out.
 She told one of my friends that her book had been rejected some nine times before I began to smell a rat.
 I happened to be at a World Science Fiction Convention and meet one of the editors who was supposed to be reading it—while sharing a cab with some of the other editors who had supposedly rejected the manuscript.
 I found out that the agent had never sent it to any of the editors, and two of the three editors told me that the woman was blacklisted from their agencies.
 The good news was that the agent did agree to look at the manuscript once the agent was fired.
 A couple of months later, she bought it, and the book went on to win the American Book Award.